FREQUENTLY ASKED QUESTIONS

 The West Gate Tunnel Project is a major infrastructure project that is intended to provide a much-needed alternative to the West Gate Bridge.
 As a result of the tunnel excavation work, there is a large amount of soil that needs to be safely disposed of.
 Some of the soil may contain low levels of PFAS, a group of man-made chemicals commonly found in former industrial areas.

 The entire process will be engineered to control dust at every stage.
-Hi-Quality Group has undertaken detailed environmental impact reviews, which showed storage and reuse of the soil will not cause any unacceptable impact or leave any detrimental environmental legacy, either on site or to the local community.
+Hi-Quality Group has undertaken detailed environmental impact reviews, which showed storage will not cause any unacceptable impact or leave any detrimental environmental legacy, either on site or to the local community.

 Hi-Quality’s state-of-the-art facilities offer a safe and sustainable solution for the treatment of contaminated soils and other waste material, in line with strict environmental and planning controls.